BP101

 Let's see what awaits you on the way.

-Why Apply for Permanent Residency (PR) in Canada?
+Why Apply for Permanent Residence (PR) in Canada?

 Planning for long-term residency is more than preparing the necessary documents.
 Immigrating to Canada has always been an excellent opportunity for those who want a better life and are eager to expand their horizons and acquire new skills.